 Reporting and Exporting Hidden Values

 Hidden Values that you capture in your survey will display within each Individual Response.
-As you can see below, the hidden values for Time Spent on Page and Time Spent on Survey will appear wherever they are on the page with the amount of time captured as the value listed.
+As you can see below, the Hidden Values for Time Spent on Page will appear wherever they are on the page with the amount of time captured as the value listed.

 Hidden Values can be manually added to a Standard Report.
 To do so, select the Bulk Edit Elements option from the upper-right section of your report.
 Scroll to the dropdown menu that allows you to Add another report element and select URL and Hidden Values.
 Select your Hidden Value via the Add question option, click Add to Report and Done.